rgehrsitz/Pulsar/docs/logic_engine_reqts.md

    - **Index-Based Access:**
      Use array or span indexing for sensors to avoid dictionary overhead in hot paths.

+     We are NOT using redis to store intermediate values.
+The concept, according to the spec (you have access to), is to do a bulk pull of the latest values every 100ms (default), evaluate all of the values against the rules, then send all of the updated values/status back to Redis.
+The idea was never to use redis in between each individual rule eval.
+That would slow things down tremendously.

 2. **Evaluation Logic:**

    - **Layered Execution Order:**